 - morphologic controls on estuarine physical oceanography,

 - hydrodynamics and sediment dynamics of tidal estuaries, flats, and marshes,

 - improving hydrodynamic, sediment transport, and water quality models.

-Our technical approach involves field work, analytical theory, numerical modeling, and the intersection of all three in the utilization of coastal observation and prediction systems.
+Our technical approach involves fieldwork, laboratory analysis, analytical and numerical modeling, and the utilization of coastal observation and prediction systems.